Hashem-Qaryouti/GJU/README.md

 # GJU
-This repository includes all assignments and projects during the bachelor degree of Computer Engineering
+This repository includes all assignments and projects during the bachelor's degree of Computer Engineering at German Jordanian University